 Lake View Park Bandstand

-The plans for the bandstand were made in 1926 with its completion in 1927 - 1928.
+Plans for the bandstand were made in 1926 and it was also completed that year for a cost of $1,290.
 Rudolph R. Jahn was the architect.
-Current City plans include restoring it as is with the possibility of moving it closer to Lake Michigan for better views.
-It is close to a shelter in the park, and both are available for rental.
+City plans did include restoring it as is with the possibility of moving it closer to Lake Michigan for better views, but no action as of 2022.
+It is located close to a shelter in the park, and both are available for rental.

 Honoring, preserving and remembering one of Sheboygan's historically significant parks.